milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 *Human-in-the-Loop AI: Human-in-the-Loop AI uses Document AI to provide workflow tools for human verification of data extracted from documents.
 Document AI Warehouse: Document AI Warehouse is a highly-scalable, fully managed data management and governance platform that integrates with enterprise document workflows to store, search, and organize documents and their metadata.

+Food Ordering AI Agent: Food Ordering AI Agent is a pre-built conversational AI agent designed to enhance food ordering operations.
+It utilizes LLMs, Speech-to-Text, Text-to-Speech, and Dialogflow to automate the food ordering process (including at a drive-thru window), and additionally connects to BigQuery and Looker to give restaurant operators data-driven insights into their operations.

 *Talent Solution: Talent Solution offers access to Google's machine learning, enabling company career sites, job boards, ATS, staffing agencies, and other recruitment technology platforms to improve the talent acquisition experience.

 Translation Hub: Translation Hub is a fully-managed document translation solution for organizations seeking to empower their employees to translate documents on demand into many different languages.